capyloon/nutria/README.md

 The included build system is available by running the `jackady` (spelled like the French "Jacques a dit") command.
 This lets you run locally in development or production mode, and manage device operations.

+If you want to contribute, please read the [Contributing Guide](./CONTRIBUTING.md).

 # Prerequisites

 In order to develop locally, you need a stable Rust toolchain installed (eg. from https://rustup.rs/) since the first invocation of `jackady` will compile the build system.